roseratugo/podcast-recorder/CONTRIBUTING.md

-# Contributing to Podcast Recorder
+# Contributing to Okarin

-Thank you for your interest in contributing to Podcast Recorder!
+Thank you for your interest in contributing to Okarin!
 This document provides guidelines and information for contributors.

 ## Code of Conduct